nondejus/qaul.net/docs/contributers/src/web-site/_intro.md

 **This document is about the editing, translating and building the qaul.net public web site which is availabe under [https://qaul.net]**

 The [qaul.net] web site is built via the static site generator [HUGO].
-Its content and sources are hosted in a [github repository] and are community editable.
+Its content and sources are hosted in a [gitlab repository] and are community editable.

 Your welcome to update, translate, [open a PR] or [send us a patch]!